apache/airflow/docs/apache-airflow-providers-databricks/operators/sql.rst

    * - csv_params: dict[str, any]
      - Optional dictionary with parameters to customize Python CSV writer.
    * - do_xcom_push: boolean
      - whether we should push query results (last query if multiple queries are provided) to xcom.
-Default: true
+Default: false

 Examples
 --------